ND Country Fest sets more Your Town Tour dates

 ND Country Fest has announced two more dates for its fourth annual Your Town Tour next spring.

-A concert is set Friday, March 25, at the Minot Auditorium, featuring David Lee Murphy, Julia Cole, and Diamonds and Whiskey.
+A concert is set Thursday, March 24, at the Stadium Lodge in Bismarck, and one is scheduled Monday, March 28, at the City Auditorium in New Salem.
+Both will feature David Lee Murphy, Julia Cole, and Diamonds and Whiskey.

-A concert on Sunday, March 27, at Fluffy Fields Vineyard in Dickinson will feature Cole as well as Diamonds and Whiskey.

 For tickets, go to https://www.facebook.com/NDCountryFest.